4 Essential Things to Consider When Hiring a Music Promotion Company

 Focusing on genre alone isn’t enough.
 Promoting an established band vs. an unknown act is completely different.
 If you are an unknown band, you want to make sure the publicist who works with you has a clear vision of how to promote you when no one knows who you are.

-While it can be great to say you work with St. Vincent’s publicist, you also want to know the publicist will place you at the same priority level and have experience successfully securing press coverage for a band of your measure.
+While it can be great to say you work with Fleet Foxes publicist, you also want to know the publicist will place you at the same priority level and have experience successfully securing press coverage for a band at your level.

 You also need to think about the type of work style you’re looking for in your publicist.
 Are you more hands on or hands off?
 Do you want to be engaged with your campaign and have your publicist act as your partner, or would you rather just hand it off to your publicist so you can solely focus on your music?